samuelthomas2774/nxapi/README.md

 Specifically, the tokens sent are JSON Web Tokens.
 The token sent to login to the app includes [this information and is valid for 15 minutes](https://gitlab.fancy.org.uk/samuel/nxapi/-/wikis/Nintendo-tokens#nintendo-account-id_token), and the token sent to login to web services includes [this information and is valid for two hours](https://gitlab.fancy.org.uk/samuel/nxapi/-/wikis/Nintendo-tokens#nintendo-switch-online-app-token).

+Alternatively the [imink API](https://github.com/JoneWang/imink/wiki/imink-API-Documentation) can be used by setting the `NXAPI_ZNCA_API` environment variable to `imink`. (`NXAPI_ZNCA_API=imink nxapi nso ...`)

-Alternatively nxapi includes a custom server using Frida on an Android device/emulator that can be used instead of these.
+nxapi also includes a custom server using Frida on an Android device/emulator that can be used instead of these.

 This is only required for Nintendo Switch Online app data.
 Nintendo Switch Parental Controls data can be fetched without sending an access token to a third-party API.